named-data/python-ndn/docs/src/lvs/binary-format.rst

 In current compiler implemented in python-ndn, it is ``0`` to indicate that the first Node is the root, but there is no guarantee in future and a checker should not rely on this convention.

-Every pattern edge is also assigned with a number.
+Every pattern edge is also assigned with a number, which starts from ``1``.
-If the number is lower than ``NamedPatternCnt``, then it is a named pattern edge.
+If the number is lower than or equal to ``NamedPatternCnt``, then it is a named pattern edge.
-If it is larger than or equal to ``NamedPatternCnt``, then it is a temporary named pattern ``_``.
+If it is larger than ``NamedPatternCnt``, then it is a temporary named pattern ``_``.
 Note that since TLV encoding does not support negative numbers, we use ``NamedPatternCnt`` to differentiate temporary and normal named patterns.
-A checker does not need to tell whether a pattern edge is named or not, if it only checks the signature validity, since every temporary pattern edge is assigned with a different tag.
+A checker does not need to tell whether a pattern edge is named or not, if it only checks the signature validity, since every occurrence of a temporary pattern edge is assigned with a different tag.
 Tag symbol information is only needed if the checker needs the name identifiers of named patterns.

 ``TagSymbol`` describes the identifiers for each named pattern edge.
-It is ununsed and can be safely discarded if a checker does not dump error reason after verification fails.
+It is unused and can be safely discarded if a checker does not dump error reason after verification fails.
 The TLV-Type is still marked as critical for sanity check reason expressed in the next section.

 Node